 Pre-A level courses are designed to prepare international students for A level study and combine English language classes with Mathematics and a choice of GCSE subjects.
 All students are assessed when they arrive and their programme and number of GCSE subjects which will reflect their level of English.

 A/S & A Level Courses

-The following subjects are currently on offer: Accountancy, Art (Fine Art, Graphic Design, Textiles and Photography), Biology, Business Studies, Chemistry, Economics, English Language & Literature, Geography, Government and Politics, History, Mathematics (Pure Mathematics, Mechanics and Statistics), Further Mathematics, Physics, Psychology and Sociology.
+The following subjects are currently on offer: Accountancy, Art (Fine Art, Graphic Design, Textiles and Photography), Biology, Business Studies, Chemistry, Economics, English Language & Literature, Geography, Government and Politics, Mathematics (Pure Mathematics, Mechanics and Statistics), Further Mathematics, Physics, Psychology and Sociology.

 Prospective students and parents may specifically request subjects that do not form part of our standard GCSE or A Level curriculum.
 While it will not always be possible to meet such requests, some subjects can be offered as an optional extra.
 Please ask for further details.

 University Access Course (Foundation in Business)

 A one year course for students aged 17+ who wish to study business related subjects at university.
 This course is accepted by a number of partner universities who accept it as an alternative entry qualification to A Levels.
 The course content is tailored to the students’ needs and offers elements such as GCSE Mathematics, English Language support, IT and study skills in addition to Business, Law, Marketing and Finance.

 The International Study Centre offers a range of full-time Pre- A level and GCSE courses to prepare international students for GCSE, A Level and University Access (Business Foundation) courses as well as providing appropriate English Language support for students on these courses.
 For full details of the programme options, please click here.
 Students are prepared for Cambridge English for Speakers of Other Languages (ESOL) IELTS examinations and IGCSE in English as a Second Language (for non native speakers).